 Just jotting down a few things that you are grateful for can have a profound effect on your mood and nervous system regulation.

-Overall, if you are serious about treating low heart rate variability, reducing stress should be at the forefront of your “low HRV treatment plan.“
+Overall, if you are serious about treating low heart rate variability, stress management should be at the forefront of your “low HRV treatment plan.“